codio/knowledge/source/common/develop/ide/boxes/startup.rst

 Systemd
 -------
-Systemd can be used in Ubuntu 18.04 boxes.
+Systemd can be used in Ubuntu 18.04 and 22.04 boxes.
 If you want to configure services to start when your box starts up, you should configure a **.service** file and run ``sudo systemctl daemon-reload``.
 If you are not familiar with systemd, please Google it for configuration details.

 **Important** - You must specify the user account under which the service is run using ``setuid codio``.